FrenkieWang/Students_Assignments_Table/ReadMe.md

         Until another Row/Column is deleted, button can be clicked again.

         Undelect a selected Column -> Update Final Grade Average

+     When undelete a column, pay attention to restore these functions:

+        a) Click the "Assginment X" Title -> Select the Column
+        b) Validate Cells
+        c) Update Average Score

 ### STEP 4:   Save and Retrieve Table Information